Arrivals (J.M. Frey)

 We shared one bedroll instead of using two.
 We bought each other new jerkins in Turn-russet, putting away our purples.
 We kissed, and swived, and didn’t need a woman between us to touch each other, didn’t need the lie anymore.
 But we traveled, and ate, and bickered, and fought villainy all the same.
 Things got simpler in a way I never thought they would, actually.
 That change was a good one.
 There’s no telling that the next one will be.
 And so, we’re reluctant to race toward it.

-A thought’s been tumbling over and over in my brain these last few days, jolted with every step of the horses, scrabbling when I try to sleep: were fiction.
+A thought’s been tumbling over and over in my brain these last few days, jolted with every step of the horses, scrabbling when I try to sleep: we’re fiction.

 I didn’t remember right away, what with the battle finished and the joy over the Viceroy’s final defeat, the unexpected and surprising grief over the loss of Forssy.
 I’d never liked the pompous, self-important arse, but these last few weeks of questing with him had shown me a side I think I could have befriended properly if he’d stuck around.